 There are also walking trails that can be found in the safari as you set out to look at the 1,000 animals in the entire attraction.

 Spend a day at the Universal Studios Singapore

 Another great highlight located on the resort island of Sentosa, Universal Studios Singapore is among the most visited attractions in the country.
-The theme park houses a total of 24 rides that has been neatly organized into seven zones.
-Due to the multiple entertainment options in the whole theme park, the family can spend an entire day in here.
+The theme park houses a total of 24 rides that have been neatly organized into seven zones.
+Due to the multiple entertainment options in the whole theme park, the family can spend an entire day here.

 Start your visit by strolling through Hollywood Boulevard.
 The famed avenue in California has been recreated perfectly that you would think that you are in America.
 This is also where you will most likely be doing your shopping.
 Another zone that is a must on your list is The Lost World.
 Based on the cinematic universes established in the movies “Jurassic Park” and “Water world,” it features lots of rides and shows.

 Got a few days?
 Try this 3 day Singapore itinerary

 Singapore has to be one of the most action-packed places to go for a family vacation.
 Many people just fall in love with Singapore and consider living there as an expat.

 There are lots of high paying jobs available for foreigners in Singapore.
 In fact, the majority of the population in Singapore are foreigners.
 To start with, you can register yourself as a tuition teacher to earn a handsome living in Singapore as teaching is a high paying profession in Singapore.

 Related reading: Our Global Parenting Interview with Singapore expat Mariam